ibm-cloud-docs/cis/waf-managed-rules.md

 ## Related links
 {: #managed-rules-related-links}

-To learn more about the available rule sets, see [About rule sets](/docs/cis?topic=cis-about-rule-sets).
+To learn more about the available rulesets, see [About rulesets](/docs/cis?topic=cis-about-rule-sets).